San Francisco City Hall 101: All the Basics You Need to Know

 When designing this building, architects Arthur Brown Jr., Charles Donagh Maginnis and Thomas Walsh used two different architectural styles: Beaux-Arts Classicism (seen on most other famous city halls throughout Europe) and Romanesque Revival style (a nod to the California Gold Rush).
 The exterior of City Hall is made of granite and sandstone while the interior uses marble.
 Atop the dome sits a 22-foot, 6-inch statue called "Pax" sculpted by artist Haig Patigian.

 The building has had many tenants over the years including San Francisco mayor (for 48 days), Dianne Feinstein, who did not run for re-election in 1978 but did run again in 1983.
 She won that election and became mayor once more; she held office until 1988 when she was elected to represent California in the U.S. Senate where she's currently serving her fifth term after being re-elected in 1994, 2000, 2006 2012.
-There are four main areas within San Francisco City Hall: the mayor's office, Board of Supervisors room, the Main Lobbies and the 9th floor where you can find notable works of art.
-The Main Lobby also has beautiful murals depicting California history on its walls.
+There are three main areas within San Francisco City Hall: the mayor's office, Board of Supervisors room and main interior which includes the famous Grand Staircase.

-From here, there are several different ways to check out what this building has to offer.
-You can take a guided tour that includes the mayor's office (the only way most people will be able to see this) or just visit it on your own time during public hours between 8 am and 8 pm daily except for Sunday when hours run from 10 am-6 pm.
-If you want to visit on your own time, visitors must first go through security which is no joke; make sure all your personal belongings are in bags and such so you don't feel the need to empty your pockets, but there's no metal detector.
+From here, you can take a guided tour that includes the mayor's office (the only way most people will be able to see this) or just visit it on your own time during public hours between 8 am and 6 pm on weekdays.
+If you want to visit on your own time, visitors must first go through security which is no joke; make sure all your personal belongings are in bags and such so you don't feel the need to empty your pockets.

 City Hall has hosted many notable events over the years including visits from major world leaders like Barack Obama, George W. Bush and Pope John Paul II.